ibm-cloud-docs/containers/cs_clusters.md

 1. Decide between a [free or standard cluster](/docs/containers?topic=containers-cs_ov#cluster_types).
 You can create one free cluster to try out some of the capabilities for 30 days, or create fully-customizable standard clusters with your choice of hardware isolation.
 Create a standard cluster to get more benefits and control over your cluster performance.

+2. Decide if you want to create a classic or VPC on Classic cluster.
+A classic cluster is provisioned on {{site.data.keyword.cloud_notm}} classic infrastructure and you can choose between a variety of worker node flavors, such as virtual, bare metal, and machines that are designed for software-defined storage solutions and GPU-intensive workloads.
+You can provision classic clusters in any of the supported single and multizones.
+VPC on Classic clusters are set up in a Virtual Private Cloud (VPC), which gives you the security of a private cloud environment with the dynamic scalability of a public cloud.
+Worker nodes in a VPC on Classic cluster must be provisioned on shared virtual machines and are available in a multizone-capable zone only.
+For more information about the differences between classic clusters and VPC on Classic clusters, see [Overview of Classic and VPC infrastructure providers](/docs/containers?topic=containers-infrastructure_providers).

 3. For standard clusters, plan your cluster setup.
   * Decide whether to create a [single zone](/docs/containers?topic=containers-ha_clusters#single_zone) or [multizone](/docs/containers?topic=containers-ha_clusters#multizone) cluster.
 Note that multizone clusters are available in select locations only.